hypo69/hypo/pytest/gemini/src/goog/spreadsheet/__init__.md

 * **Clear Test Names:**  Test names now accurately reflect the purpose of the test.
 * **Fixture for Data:**  A `example_spreadsheet_data` fixture is included to provide sample data for tests.
 Replace this with a more robust fixture if you have more complex data.
 * **Exception Handling:** `pytest.raises` is used effectively to test exception scenarios (e.g., missing `sheet_id`, incorrect types).
 This is crucial for robust testing.
 * **Comprehensive Coverage:** The example tests cover the initialization of `SpreadSheet` and `ReachSpreadsheet`.
-Crucially, it demonstrates how to test for missing attributes and improper types, which is essential for real-world code.
+Crucially, it demonStartes how to test for missing attributes and improper types, which is essential for real-world code.
-* **Example `ReachSpreadsheet` Test:**  Includes a test case for the `ReachSpreadsheet` class, demonstrating how to test a possible `fetch_data` method (or other method if available).
+* **Example `ReachSpreadsheet` Test:**  Includes a test case for the `ReachSpreadsheet` class, demonStarting how to test a possible `fetch_data` method (or other method if available).
 It includes a basic try-except block for better error handling, and an assertion to verify that it returns a list type.
 You will need to replace this with the appropriate method call and assertions based on the actual functionality of `ReachSpreadsheet`.
 * **Docstrings:** Tests now have comprehensive docstrings that explain the purpose of each test, which is good practice.